AlexandreFenyo/net-monitor/README.md

 Here are the rules that define the life cycle of th dataset lifetime:

 - when a probe pushes a new value to a data set with a name not already associated to an existing one, a new data set is created.
 Its initial lifetime is the one specified by the probe for this value.
-If the probe omits to specify a lifetime (therefore this is an external probe),
+If the probe omits to specify a lifetime (therefore this is an external probe), the lifetime of this new data set is set 0.

 - when a probe adds